Updated November 2024

 Many retailers are taking advantage of work from home situations to mitigate any losses from closures of brick-and-mortar locations.
 Several retailers have included separate, dedicated sections on their websites offering coordinated wardrobe basics that work alongside in-office separates.
 This list includes:

-Actionable Item: Take advantage of any online sales during the COVID-19 pandemic.
+Actionable Item: Take advantage of any online sales during during regular sale times throughout the year.
 Many retailers offer deep discounts on professional and comfortable clothing.
 As a result, remote employees can supplement, bolster, or expand their work from home wardrobe.

 3. Upgrade to Business Casual

-Excitement on social media about work from home wardrobes peaked during the first few weeks of the pandemic.
-And everyone seemed to collectively commit to wearing pajamas, exercise pants, and stained sweatshirts until further notice.
-Moreover, some people love the idea of wearing comfortable clothes forever.
+Excitement about work from home wardrobes always happens when you first start to work remotely.
+And some people love the idea of wearing comfortable clothes forever.
 But if you aren’t thrilled with wearing casual clothing while you work, don’t.
 Working from home doesn’t have a set uniform (unless dictated by your employer), so you can invest in more comfortable professional wear, also known as “business casual.”

 Actionable item: Sometimes, breaking up the day based on the clothing you wear is easier.
 If business casual clothing helps get you into “work mode,” embrace it and save the athleisure for the weekend or after you are done working for the day.